juxor/afaq/markdown/secDint.md

 narrow bounds of politics and economics.

 So here we sketch some of the impact concentrations of political and economic power have upon society.
-While many people attack the *results* of these processes (like specific forms of state intervention, ecological destruction, imperialism, etc.) they usually ignore their *causes.* This means that the struggle against social evils will be never-ending, like a doctor fighting the symptoms of a disease without treating the disease itself or the conditions which create it in the first place.
+While many people attack the **results** of these processes (like specific forms of state intervention, ecological destruction, imperialism, etc.) they usually ignore their **causes**.
+This means that the struggle against social evils will be never-ending, like a doctor fighting the symptoms of a disease without treating the disease itself or the conditions which create it in the first place.
 We have indicated the roots of the